mnajjartabar/project/.ipynb_checkpoints/README-checkpoint.md

 <br/>

-The initial SWI (t=1) will be estimated using soil moisture observations from a Mesonet station (0-5cm depth) divided by the maximum amount of water that the layer can hold.
+The initial SWI (t=1) will be estimated using soil moisture observations from a Mesonet station (0-5 cm depth) divided by the maximum amount of water that the layer can hold.
 Daily soil moisture observations at 5 cm depth from Kansas Mesonet will be use as a main input of the model (SWCSURF(t)).
-On the other hand, daily soil moisture observations at 10, 20, and 50 cm depth will be used to calibrate and validate the model.
+On the other hand, daily soil moisture observations at 10, 20, and 50 cm depth will be used to calibrate and validate the model predictions.

 ## Sketch